 The first photosynthetic organisms on Earth came into existence roughly 3.4 billion years ago.
 This is quite amazing considering the fact that the complex metabolic system used in photosynthesis evolved less than 1 billion years after the Earth was formed, approximately 4.5 billion years ago.
 This metabolic system is a complex series of biochemical reactions in the plant cell that allow the plant to use solar radiation as an energy source to convert carbon dioxide into sugar.
 Therefore, the input energy to photosynthesis is solar radiation, and the output energies are heat (which is lost to the environment), and sugar which is a chemical form of energy that plant tissues utilize to grow and reproduce.

-Unlike the photosynthetic mechanisms utilized by today’s plants (which you will explore later in this section), these early organisms did not absorb the sun’s visible light.
+Unlike the photosynthetic mechanisms utilized by today’s plants, these early organisms did not absorb the sun’s visible light.
 Instead these organisms absorbed a different portion of the solar spectrum (see Figure 11), called infrared radiation.
 They also did not produce oxygen as a by-product like plants do today, but rather produced sulfur containing compounds as by-products.

 It would not be for another billion years (approximately 2.7 billion years ago) that single-celled cyanobacteria (Figure 2) would become the first photosynthetic organisms to absorb light from the visible portion of the spectrum and produce oxygen.
 Over the course of the last 2.7 billion years, thousands of different forms of tiny single-celled plant-like organisms called algae have evolved, transitioning the photosynthetic apparatus through the process of evolution to larger, more complex modern day land and aquatic vascular plants.